esatya/.github/profile/README.md

+# WARNING!!

+We have moved our repo to www.github.com/rahataid

+⚠️ This documentation is for reference only ⚠️

+⚠️ This site and docs are not actively updated. ⚠️

+⚠️ Please use our new repo : ⚠️
+🫱 www.github.com/rahataid 🫲

 ![Rahat Cover Photo](https://assets.rumsan.net/esatya/rahat-cover1.png)
 Rahat platform is an open-source, blockchain-based, digital aid distribution management system developed by [Rumsan](https://rumsan.com/), a blockchain company focused on social impact.
 ## Participating in Community